jasonmccreary/blog-posts/2008-12-02-fallout_of_babel.md

 One could argue that such a world would lack competition.
 Competition that drives us to excel.
 Again, this is just conjecture.
 Be that as it may, I would argue in return that we may excel at a greater pace united.

-I don&rsquo;t know how we could get there, even just at a development community.
+I don't know how we could get there, even just at a development community.
 Yet, I believe that united effort has great potential.
-I can&rsquo;t explain why we haven&rsquo;t achieved some variation of the.
+I can't explain why we haven't achieved some variation of the.
 Maybe we just all seek to stand out.
 However, is this an inherit human quality or a pressure of society.

  [1]: http://dictionary.com